fastcmsdomain/fastcms-plus/blocks/webpagetest/README.md

 ## Behavior

-The block makes an API call to Google PageSpeed Insights to fetch Lighthouse scores for performance, accessibility, best practices, and SEO.
+The block makes an API call to Google PageSpeed Insights to fetch Lighthouse scores for performance, accessibility, best practices, and SEO for the desktop version of the page.
 It then displays these scores as circular progress indicators.

 ## Dependencies